singh-man/books/ds/031_BigO-Notation.md

 Big O notation
 ==============

-**Big O notation** (with a capital letter O, not a zero), also called Landau's symbol, is a symbolism used in complexity theory, computer science, and mathematics to describe the asymptotic behavior of functions.
+**Big O notation** (with a capital letter O, not a zero), also called **Landau's symbol**, is a symbolism used in complexity theory, computer science, and mathematics to describe the asymptotic behavior of functions.
 Basically, it tells you how fast a function grows or declines.

 *Landau's symbol* comes from the name of the German number theoretician Edmund Landau who invented the notation.
 The letter O is used because the rate of growth of a function is also called its *order*.